Welcome to Senshin Center

-In Japanese, “aikido” means “the way of union with the forces and principles of the universe.”
-Aikido is a derivative of Japanese “budo” which translates as, “the way of martial arts.”
-As such, aikido is a path for self-cultivation wherein the keen edge of martial arts training is used as a means for personal development.
-Superficially, joint manipulations, strikes, pins, and throws mark aikido.
-Tactically, the art emphasizes destabilizing your adversary, clearing the line of attack, and entering into the attacker’s “blind spot.”
-Physically, aikido is an art that will bring strength and conditioning to your entire body.
-Mentally, aikido trains the individual towards possessing balance and harmony in the face of extreme situations.
-Ethically, aikido seeks social harmony through self-responsibility and communal awareness.
-Spiritually, aikido works to purify the self and and develop coordination between mind, body, and spirit.
-This is how we understand aikido at Senshin Center - a place for traditional martial arts in Santa Barbara.
+In Japanese, “Aikido” means “The Way of Communion with the Forces and Principles of the Universe.”
+Aikido, a Japanese Jiu-Jitsu, is a derivative of “Budo,” which translates as, “The Way of Martial Arts.”
+As such, Aikido is a path for self-cultivation wherein the keen edge of martial arts training is used as a means for overall personal development.
+Aikido is an art that will bring strength and conditioning to your entire body.
+Aikido trains the individual towards possessing balance and harmony in the face of extreme situations.
+Aikido works to purify the Self and to develop coordination between mind, body, and spirit.